Politics and technology

 Politics and technology encompasses concepts, mechanisms, personalities, efforts, and social movements that include, but are not necessarily limited to, the Internet and other information and communication technologies (ICTs).
 Scholars have begun to explore how internet technologies influence political communication and participation, especially in terms of what is known as the public sphere.

 The smartphone is a transformational communication technology that has features that include talk, text messaging, Internet access, electronic mail, faxing, pictures, video, and a wide variety of applications.
 Mobile devices are one of the important reasons for the rise of political participation and are now portrayed as a voting agent in the least developed countries.
 Increased availability of mobile phones, and subsequent access to the public sphere, has enhanced individuals' and groups' ability to bring attention to and organize around specialized issues.

 More recently, social media has emerged as one of the main platforms for politics.
 Millions of users can learn about politicians' policies and statements, interact with political leaders, organize, and voice their own opinions on political matters.
 Political campaigns are also using social media sites to reach voters using political advertising.

-There are also a wide variety of online tools that are meant to promote political participation and combat the spread of misinformation.
+There is also a wide variety of online tools meant to promote political participation and combat the spread of misinformation.
 A comparison of civic technology platforms can be useful in differentiating the different services offered by each platform.

 The digital public sphere

-The idea of the public sphere has generally come to be understood as the open social spaces and public spaces in which private citizens interact and share information and ideas relevant to the society.
+The idea of the public sphere has generally come to be understood as the open social spaces and public spaces in which private citizens interact and share information and ideas relevant to society.
 These can include, for example, town halls, public squares, markets, coffee shops, or what ancient Greeks called agoras.
-Scholars have argued that these spaces are vitally important for creating and maintaining an active and informed public in a democratic society.
+Scholars have argued that these spaces are vital for creating and maintaining an active, informed public in a democratic society.